• Volcano Triathlon

 TREK Madone 2011

-Trek Bicycle, the world's leading brand in bicycle technology and innovation, has officially unveiled the new top-of-the-line 2011 Madone model at the prologue stage of the Tour de France.
-The imposing Madone 6 Series SSL was the protagonist of the afternoon.
-It's made from a revolutionary new type of carbon called OCLV HexSL, making it a new benchmark for carbon-framed bikes.
-It has the lightest road frame ever made by the 9-time Tour de France winner.
+Trek Bicycle, the world's leading brand in technology and innovation Bike, has officially presented the new top-of-the-range Madone model for 2011 at the prologue stage of the Tour de France.
+The imposing Madone 6 Series SSL was the star of the afternoon.
+It is made with a revolutionary new type of carbon called OCLV HexSL that makes it a new benchmark for carbon frame bikes.
+It is the lightest road frame ever made by the company that has won the Tour de France nine times.

-For 2011 we have refined the design and our manufacturing process even further.
-The result is a frame so light that we decided to go back to using our SSL designation reserved exclusively for bikes that offer outstanding performance and lightness.”
+For 2011 we have perfected the design and our manufacturing process even more.
+The result is such a light frame that we decided to re-use our SSL designation reserved exclusively for bicycles that offer outstanding performance and lightness. "

-Although Trek is the first cycling company to use the technological advantages of OCLV HexSL Carbon, it's unlikely that other bike manufacturers will try it any time soon.
-The US Government has classified untreated HexSL fiber as an aerospace material, therefore its transportation beyond the borders of NATO countries is illegal.
+Although Trek is the first cycling company to use the technological advantages of OCLV HexSL carbon, it is unlikely that other bike manufacturers will try it any time soon.
+The US Government has classified untreated HexSL fiber as an aerospace material, therefore its transport beyond the borders of NATO countries is illegal.

 More information about the 2011 Trek Madone range in www.trekbikes.com/madone